The Maltese Falcon (1941 film): Critical

+Humphrey Bogart's most exciting role was Sam Spade, that ambiguous mixture of avarice and honor, sexuality and fear, who gave new dimension to the detective genre. ...
+Huston used Hammett's plot design and economic dialogue in a hard, precise directorial style that brings out the full viciousness of characters so ruthless and greedy that they become comic.
+It is (and this is rare in American films) a work of entertainment that is yet so skillfully constructed that after many viewings it has the same brittle explosiveness—and even some of the same surprise—that it had in its first run.

+In Allied-occupied Germany after World War II, the Information Control Division quickly withdrew The Maltese Falcon from German theaters because it seemed to depict American police as inept and glorify gangsters.

 As a measure of modern or more current reactions to the film, the review-aggregation website Rotten Tomatoes reports The Maltese Falcon holds an approval rating of 99% based on 106 reviews, with an average rating of 9.20/10.
 The site's critics consensus reads: "Suspenseful, labyrinthine, and brilliantly cast, The Maltese Falcon is one of the most influential noirs—as well as a showcase for Humphrey Bogart at his finest."
 On Metacritic, the film has a weighted average score of 97 out of 100, based on 15 critics, indicating "universal acclaim".
+It is a part of Roger Ebert's series The Great Movies and was cited by Panorama du Film Noir Américain as the first major film noir.
+Eddie Muller listed it as one of his top 25 noir films.

 Box office

 According to Warner Bros.' records the film earned $967,000 domestically and $805,000 foreign.

-Awards
+Awards and honors

-The film received three nominations at the 14th Academy Awards: Best Picture, Sydney Greenstreet for Best Supporting Actor, and John Huston for Best Adapted Screenplay.
+For the 14th Academy Awards, the film was nominated for Best Picture, Greenstreet was nominated for Best Supporting Actor, and Huston for Best Adapted Screenplay.

+It was one of the first 25 films selected by the Library of Congress for inclusion in the National Film Registry as "culturally, historically, or aesthetically significant".

+The American Film Institute included it and a quote in the following lists: